flrngel/lab/js/express_post_check/README.md

 # Intend

-checking express.js bodyParser(using json,urlencoded) gives the POST empty value as undefine or null
+checking express.js bodyParser to determine if gives the POST empty value as undefine or null

 ### input